HomeMadeBots/Embedded_Software_Meta_Model/README.md

 #### PHY_3 (Error)
 The _Base_Type_Ref_ of a **Physical_Type** shall be a **Basic_Integer_Type**.
-_A physical data type shall rely on a native integer data type from the micro-contoller to be able to apply the conversion rule._
+_A physical data type shall rely on a native integer data type from the microcontroller to be able to apply the conversion rule._

 #### PHY_4 (Error)
 The _Offset_ of a **Physical_Type** shall be set to a decimal value.